mathewgomas-alfred/mathewgomas.io/contributors_manual/optimising_images.rst

     exiftool image

 where image is the file you'd like to examine.
-If you just type exif tool in any given folder it will output all the information it can give about any file it comes across.
+If you just type ``exiftool`` in any given folder it will output all the information it can give about any file it comes across.
 If you take a good look at some images, you'll see they contain author or location metadata.
-This can be a bit of a problem sometimes when it comes to privacy, and also the primary reason all meta-data gets stripped.
+This can be a bit of a problem sometimes when it comes to privacy, and also the primary reason all metadata gets stripped.

 You can also use `ImageMagick's identify <https://www.imagemagick.org/script/identify.php>`_::